JesseWx2011/Deluge/README.md

 Deluge is currently in version ALPHA.

-<h2>Changelog</h2>
+<h2>Version</h2>

-Version ALPHA
+The Current Version of this application is ALPHA Version 2.

-- Added in the files with the base features and in the process of finishing up the application before Beta and eventually v1.0.
+Changelogs can be found in the "Releases" tab.

 <h2>Creators and Contributors</h2>